docker/model-distribution/.github/actions/package-model/README.md

 ## Requirements

-- The repository must contain the model-distribution-tool source code and Dockerfile
 - Docker Hub credentials stored as repository secrets
 - Access to Docker Build Cloud (for improved performance)
+- The action automatically checks out the `docker/model-distribution` repository for the build context

 ## Secrets Required